It’s good to know human beings are nowhere near as predictable as marketers like to think we are.

 These days marketers have access to ‘big data’, which by rights should make targeting offers tightly to people’s needs, preferences and lifestyles much easier.
 But in real life, it doesn’t.
 The conclusions they come to are still far too simplistic.

 In reality Facebook’s efforts are no better than thirty years ago, when data driven targeting was the direct marketer’s holy grail and we only had postcode, sex and buying history to play with.

 If Facebook filled my account with adverts for stuff I’m really interested in, things like 1950s German art pottery, ’60s and ’70s oil paintings, antique rugs, craft materials, tickets for Radio 4 comedies, garden stuff, wood carving gear and good books, I’d be a happy bunny and would probably click through.
 That’s what I’d call targeting!

 I fell into direct marketing more or less by accident back in 1989.
 Part creative, part logical, the bit I found most exciting was the concept of targeting: tailoring your offer to a carefully-chosen bunch of people who should be more likely than average to respond.

 Targeting makes sense in principle.
 For example, I love gardening.
 So when I get an offer from a gardening-related business, by rights I should be more likely than average to buy.
 On the other hand I don’t drive – I never have – so firms who send me information about breakdown services are on a big, fat hiding to nowhere.

-While it’s a logical concept, we’ve been banging on about targeting for more than two decades.
-So why is effective targeting still the holy grail for so many marketers, more than twenty years down the line and despite the wonders of the interweb?
+While it’s a logical concept, marketers have been banging on about targeting for more than two decades.
+So why is effective targeting still the holy grail for so many of us, more than twenty years down the line and despite the wonders of the interweb?